 - Constant: The run of the partial waves inside the cells is assumed to be constant.
 A highly dissipative first order scheme results.
 This values will usually only be used for test (or comparison) purposes. - Minmod: Chooses the smallest slope which still results in a second order scheme.
 It is the most diffusive (and most stable) one in this class. - VanLeer: (default) The recommended second order scheme. - Superbee: The "most aggressive" stable 2nd order scheme.
 It results in the steepest shocks, which works well in some test cases but might be to difficult for the radiation transport module to handle. - PP: Chooses the piecewise parabolic reconstruction of the PPM scheme ("Piecewise Parabolic Method", Colella & Woodward 1984).
 Results in 3rd order accuracy for the advection.
+This method can not be used with hdscheme=HLLMHD.

 Usually, the VanLeer reconstruction is a good choice.
 If a more stable (and diffusive) scheme is needed, take Minmod.
 The PP reconstruction gives the highest accuracy.
 However, it tends to produce somewhat "noisy" models with small wiggles e.g. in the velocity.
+The 2nd-order piecewise-parabolic reconstruction (PP) is implemented in the MHD module and gives better results than in the HD module.
+By specifying e.g. VanLeer Superbee it is possible to use the VanLeer scheme for the hydrodynamics scheme as such and Superbee only for the advection of additional que quantities.